yang0920colostate/AuAc/README.md

    - `scikit-learn`:
       > conda install -c anaconda scikit-learn

-   - [Pytorch](https://pytorch.org/): please check out the link to see the corresponding commmands for different operational system (MacOS vs. Windows)
+   - [Pytorch](https://pytorch.org/): click the link to see the corresponding commmands for different operational system (MacOS vs. Windows)

-   - `pickle`: this is the default
+   - `pickle`: this is part of the `Python3` standard library

-   - (optional) `SciPy`: for running the below example codes'
+   - (optional) `SciPy`: for running the example codes below'
       > conda install -c anaconda scipy

 - Step 2: put all the necessary files (**5** in total) in the working directory; you should have: